jojanper/ng2-app/README.md

 # angular-app

 > [Angular](https://angular.io/) playground for application development.
 Initial project setup based on https://github.com/preboot/angular-webpack.
+Project has been later converted to use Angular CLI.
 The project focuses mainly on creating core/enabler components to be used in a Angular app rather than the app itself.

 ## Quickstart